Vinie Burrows: Life and career

-Burrows was born on November 15, 1924.
-She graduated from Harlem High School at the age of 15, having already begun her career as a child actress on radio and on stage when she appeared the Broadway play The Wisteria Trees.
-She later chose to create her own plays and one-woman shows because she felt that the roles available for black women were those of a “Mammie” or “lady of the evening.”
-Many of her productions were seen on Broadway and in over 6,000 theaters and other venues across four continents.
 She appeared in a show titled Sister!
-Sister! at the University of Delaware in Newark in November 1991.
+Sister!, which performed at many colleges including the University of Delaware in Newark in November 1991.
 She appeared in a reprise of the show titled Sister!
 Sister! at Brandeis University's Women's Studies Research Center in March 2001.
 In 2003, she played the role of Barbara Scarlatti in Bel Canto on stage in Atlanta, Georgia.
 At the University of Iowa in March 2007 she appeared in a show titled Black on the Great White Way: The Story of Rose McClendon.